cwayfinder/on-property-change/README.md

 ```

 ### Optional method arguments
-The `doStuff` method might have arguments.
+The `doStuff` method can have arguments.
 They are the same values as the class fields.
 ```
 class Person {
   public name: string;